 How is the Xiaomi Mi 9T Pro’s design and build quality?

-The first thing I noticed about the Mi 9T Pro is it’s very much an eye-catcher.
+The Mi 9T Pro is very much an eye-catcher.
 The pop-up camera is still a real novelty for most people, and the swirling glass designs on the back in red and blue are great.
 I even like the accent on the camera in the triple-rear setup.
 The display is a full-screen affair, with no notch and small bezels.
 The whole design stands out in a good way.

 The under the display fingerprint sensor isn’t perfect, still just a split second too slow, but it works well enough that I don’t mind its inclusion, and the small animation when tapping it is fun.
 Did I mention there’s a headphone jack with the device, too?